The Shattering

 ROMANS 8:29-30

+Not a single link in that chain is missing.
 If you are in it at all, you are in it all the way to the end.

 The Arriving

 At some point — and it may take months, even years — something begins to shift.
 It does not come all at once.
 It comes in waves.
 A verse hits different.
 "My sheep listen to my voice; I know them, and they follow me.
-I give them eternal life, and they will never perish" (John 10:27-28).
+I give them eternal life, and they shall never perish" (John 10:27-28).
 Something in you relaxes.
 If He knows me and I follow Him, then I am His.
 A hymn makes you cry.
 You realize that what once terrified you — that you are not the architect of your own salvation — is actually the thing that lets you rest.
 If it all depended on you, you would fail within minutes.
 But if it all depends on Him, you are safe.

 And then, one day — maybe not today — something turns over inside you.
 You feel the weight of what you have been given.